wso2/pivotal-cf-ei/pattern-1/README.md

     ```bash
     git clone https://github.com/wso2/pivotal-cf-ei.git
     ```
-    Enterprise Integrator contains five main components named Publisher, Store, Gateway, Traffic Manager, and Key Manager.
-In a stand-alone APIM setup, these components are deployed in a single server.
+    Enterprise Integrator contains one component named Integrator.
+In a stand-alone EI setup, these components are deployed in a single server.
 However, in a typical production setup, they need to be deployed in separate servers for better performance.
 Installing and configuring each or selected component/s in different servers is known as a distributed setup.

     There are multiple ways in which these distributed setups can be arranged.
 These are known as **Deployment Patterns**.
 The PCF resources for Enterprise Integrator supports Pattern 1.